Dr. Kim Tallbear

 More broadly, I am interested in the historical and ongoing roles of science and technology (technoscience) in the colonization of Indigenous peoples and others.
 Yet because tribes in the US and other Indigenous peoples insist on their status as sovereigns, I am also interested in the increasing role of technoscience in Indigenous governance.
 How do U.S. tribes and other Indigenous peoples resist, regulate, collaborate in, and initiate research and technology development in ways that support Indigenous governance?
 What are the challenges for Indigenous peoples related to science and technology, and what types of innovative work and thinking occur at the interface of technoscience and Indigenous governance?
 Finally, does Indigenous governance of and through research and technology development influence the priorities, practices, and values of technoscientific fields?
 My research, collaborations and teaching draw on Indigenous, anti-colonial, feminist, and queer science studies analyses that enable not only critique but generative thinking about the possibilities for decolonizing science and technology.

 From 2010-2013, I served as an elected member of the Council of the Native American and Indigenous Studies Association (NAISA).
 I am a former Pierre Elliott Trudeau Foundation (PETF) Fellow (2018-2021).
 I have also served as a member of the Executive Program Committee (EPC) for the 2016 American Anthropological Association (AAA) annual meeting and an organizer of the “Unsettling Science” plenary panels at the 2021 Society for Social Studies of Science (4S) annual meeting.
-I was an original faculty member for the University of Illinois’ Institute for Genomic Biology Summer internship for INdigenous peoples in Genomics (SING) USA. and have also advised the President of the American Society of Human Genetics (ASHG) on issues related to genomics and Indigenous peoples.
+I was an original faculty member for the University of Illinois’ Institute for Genomic Biology Summer internship for INdigenous peoples in Genomics (SING) USA and have also advised the President of the American Society of Human Genetics (ASHG) on issues related to genomics and Indigenous peoples.
 In 2018, I co-founded the Summer internship for INdigenous peoples in Genomics (SING) Canada.
 I am also an advisory board member for the Science & Justice Research Center at the University of California, Santa Cruz.

 As for knowledge production outside the academy, I am a member of the Oceti Sakowin Writer Society, a group of Dakota, Lakota, and Nakota (Oceti Sakowin) writers.
 Our works include This Stretch of the River (2006 and 2022), a collection of memoirs, historical and critical essays, and poems.
 The volume documents Oceti Sakowin relationships with Mnisose (the Missouri River) and other rivers in our historic homelands, especially in the wake of the Lewis and Clark Corps of Discovery Expedition.
 Our collection, He Sapa Woihanble (Black Hills Dream), was released in August 2011 by Living Justice Press (St. Paul, MN).
 This volume documents Oceti Sakowin peoples’ ongoing relationships with He Sapa or the Black Hills.